antihax/goesi/esi/docs/WalletApi.md

 > []GetCorporationsCorporationIdWalletsDivisionTransactions200Ok GetCorporationsCorporationIdWalletsDivisionTransactions(ctx, corporationId, division, optional)
 Get corporation wallet transactions

-Get wallet transactions of a corporation going 30 days back  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant
+Get wallet transactions of a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Required Parameters